General Track Rules

 6. On board fire extinguishes are mandatory for all divisions.

-1. The starter has the authority to start any event whether all cars/trucks called onto the track are ready or not. .
+- The race director has the authority to start any event whether all cars/trucks called onto the track are ready or not. .
 It shall be the policy of Langley Speedway to make every attempt to end all events with a “Green White Checker” finish.
 At no time will the Race Director instruct the flagman to display the Green and White flags at the same time.

-2. Line-ups for all events will be posted at the pit board well before the starting time of the event.
+- Line-ups for all events will be posted on pit boards for competitors to view well before the starting time of their event.
 It is the responsibility of the driver to check their starting position and be ready to race when called for an event.
 Cars/trucks not ready to race may be placed at the rear of the line-up or disqualified from the event.

-4. A car/truck that breaks down or is involved in a on track incident; will be placed in a designated area behind pit road until the race event has been completed.
+- A car/truck that can not continue or is involved in an on track incident; will be placed in a designated area behind pit road until the race event has been completed.
 Depending on circumstances, Track Officials and or management can have the car/truck removed from the race track directly to the outside pit area or other designated area.

-b.
-A car/truck is not eligible to receive the “FREE PASS” when, in the judgment of the Race Director the car/truck was involved in, was the reason for the caution, the car/truck is in the pit area, made a pit stop or the car/truck has been penalized with a discretionary call.
+- A car/truck is not eligible to receive the “FREE PASS” when, in the judgment of the Race Director the car/truck was involved in, was the reason for the caution, the car/truck is in the pit area, made a pit stop or the car/truck has been penalized with a discretionary call.
 In the case of a discretionary penalty, it will be made known to the Competitor, at the time the discretionary penalty is imposed, that the car/truck will not be eligible to receive the “FREE PASS” to make up the penalized lap(s) until the next caution period.
+The Free Pass does not transferr for any reason

 Competitors not eligible for the cone restart will be the following.

-If a competitor falls out of the 1st race before the completion of at least ½ of the race laps at normal speed; will start were they finished in the 1st race and will not be eligible to use the Cone at all during the second race.
+If a competitor falls out of the 1st race before the completion of at least ½ of the race laps at normal speed; the competitor will start where they finished in the 1st race and will not be eligible for the Free Pass or the Cone during the second race.

 Rules can be amended by Langely Speedway Staff